 Week 1 Reflection Friday 31st January 2020

-I came out of the webinar and that day I started going back over the content.
+I came out of the webinar and I started going back over the content.
 As well as reading the first chapter of Barthes Image music Text I collected up the printed transcripts and went through them again first on my own just reading them, and then again , following them along whilst listening to the video presentations at the same time.
-Like when I listened to/read Sontag’s On photography , when I tried reading it, I found I was reading the same few lines over and over again, but as soon as I read it along with the audiobook, it allowed me to absorb it in a different way, whereby it then made sense to me, I think going forward this is how I will approach my learning this module where possible, as it seems I learn much more effectively like this.
+Much like when I listened to/read Sontag’s On photography on module 1, when I first tried reading it, I found I was reading the same few lines over and over again, but as soon as I read it along with the audiobook, it allowed me to absorb it in a different way, whereby it then made sense to me, I think going forward this is how I will approach my learning this module where possible, as it seems I learn much more effectively like this.

 Whilst going through the transcripts I highlighted the sections relevant to me , my practice, and the most poignant parts of the discussion, I also used it as a place to write down all the definitions for the words I didn’t understand, so that when I came across them again I was able to go back to them.
 I think I would of found it very useful for this module if we had been given a list of terms and definitions.
-However, I did think this at the start of the course as well as regarding definitions of critical contextualisation etc , and that all came pretty quickly, it would just be nice to have those to hand so that I could move on to the learning without needing to google terms, and then get lost in the web learning about those terms.
-Again though, I suppose this is how we retain most effectively, and I do see the benefit of self facilitated learning and the subsequent absorption of information.
-This was shown in the fact that once I had gone through all of the information in this way I found not only did I understand it better, I found I was linking it to my work, and the work of other artists that I have studied.
+However, I remember thinking this at the start of the course as well, and that all came pretty quickly.
+It would just be nice to have those to hand so that I could move on to the learning without needing to google terms.
+I suppose though, that this is how we retain most effectively, and I do see the benefit of self facilitated learning and the subsequent absorption of information.
+This was shown in the fact that once I had gone through all of the information in this way I found not only did I understand it better, I found I was linking it to my work, and to the work of other artists that I have studied.
 The benefit of this was being able to go back over the weeks forums as well and having a better understanding of what the other students points were, and being able to contribute more effectively to the conversation myself.
 The other thing I found was that, I don’t think it was only a case of not understanding what was being discussed, but that we had had so long off between sustainable prospects and the this module over Christmas and New year, that my brain had gone into a sort of hibernation where I stopped using the vocabulary, and therefore found it took some time to get back into.
-Going forward, this has just shown me that in-between the next two modules I instead will make sure to continue reading some texts so as to not let that happen again as ultimately it is harder in the long run, even if meant I got quite a lot more of war and peace read, I probably should of consumed a little less of that and a little more on photography .
+Going forward, this has just shown me that in-between the next two modules I instead will make sure to continue reading some texts so as to not let that happen again as ultimately it is harder in the long run .

 I have decided to add in here my notes, & selected quotes, on and from the texts for ease of reference later on in the module and indeed the course.